Children & Dogs

 There are articles and resources for expectant parents and parents of babies and toddlers at www.FamilyPaws.com, home to both Dogs & Storks and Dog & Baby Connection.
 Family Paws also runs a Dog and Baby Support hotline at 1-877-247-3407.

 At www.thefamilydog.com, you can find tips, videos, and an online training program for the entire family, with a special section just for kids.
 Watch their important video for children, “Stop the 77“.

 When ordering dog toys, books, or anything else online, please keep in mind that Your Dog’s Friend is included in the Amazon Smile program.
 Choose Your Dog’s Friend at www.smile.amazon.com and start shopping.
 We will receive a donation for every purchase you make through Amazon Smile.

 Still Need Help?

 Your Dog’s Friend is a 501-c3 non-profit organization that educates and supports dog parents.
-We offer behavior and training advice; sponsor FREE workshops on a variety of topics; run positive dog training, behavior-related, and sports classes; refer dog parents to trainers, dog walkers, and other professionals; and send an e-newsletter with articles, resources, and announcements.
+We offer behavior and training advice; sponsor FREE webinars on a variety of topics; run positive dog training, behavior-related, and sports classes; refer dog parents to trainers, dog walkers, and other professionals; and send an e-newsletter with articles, resources, and announcements.